 Wendy Dinova-Wimmer, Adobe

-Spencer Ledesma, Houston Forensics Science Center
+Spencer Ledesma, Houston Forensic Science Center

-Keith A. Mancini, Westcherster County (New York) Forensic Lab
+Keith Mancini, Westcherster County Forensic Laboratory

-Abhyuday Mandal, University of Georgia ( Statistics Representative)
+Abhyuday Mandal, University of Georgia ( Statistics Task Group representative)

 Matthew Steiner, New York Police Department